hirakiuc/fluent-plugin-pgsql_fingerprint/README.md

 ## NOTE

-This fluent plugin is expired by [fluent-plugin-sql_fingerprint](https://github.com/kikumoto/fluent-plugin-sql_fingerprint).
+This fluent plugin is inspired by [fluent-plugin-sql_fingerprint](https://github.com/kikumoto/fluent-plugin-sql_fingerprint).

 Use [fluent-plugin-sql_fingerprint](https://github.com/kikumoto/fluent-plugin-sql_fingerprint) if you want to get sql fingerprint for **mysql** sql.